wisscot/LaoJi/The Tools of The Trade/git.md

   - git reflog              see all the git actions
   - git reset 'HEAD@{1}'     this will undo 'reset HEAD' if it was just ran

-## 4. Reset a single file
+## 4. Reset a single file to a version
 - git checkout file_name    to reset it to HEAD
-- git checkout HEAD file_name    same
+- git checkout <node> file_name    reset file to a version

 ## 5. Push out
 - git add .